 I personally used Tailwind instead because I was more comfortable with the platform, so it took a minute to translate the key steps.
 But it’s awesome to know that no matter which scheduling tool you use, the principles work!

 When I was first getting into Pinterest affiliate marketing, Elise’s ebook was a game changer for me and taught me how to make my first affiliate sale online.
-Today though there are more detailed resources on the topic like Pin to Profits: Affiliate Marketing, and Get Paid to Pin, that are more up to date and contain helpful bonus material for beginners.

-One thing I loved about this ebook when I first went through it was how brief and to the point it was.
+One thing I loved about this ebook when I first read through it was how brief and to the point it was.
 I’ve noticed that it’s really hard for me to stay focused when reading long books about blogging or business (no trouble with long fiction books though haha), so I really liked how this ebook taught you what you needed to know in just 21 pages.

 If you have any questions about the book or my review, be sure to leave them in the comments below!